 Delays in customs sometimes cost importers dearly.
-Customs men held up some specially-designed stadium boots being imported for the Christmas market while trying to decide whether their "component material of chief value" was the crepe-rubber sole, the leather upper, the wool lining, or the rayon sock lining.
+Customs men held up some specially-designed stadium boots being imported for the Christmas market while trying to decide whether their "component material of chief value" was the creperubber sole, the leather upper, the wool lining, or the rayon sock lining.
 The decision finally came through in February!
 A shipment of women's coats from Holland was delayed three weeks while officials wondered whether to charge duty according to the wool or the buttons.
 Some treacle tart (molasses pie) from England was held up because a customs inspector said there was no such thing as treacle.
 An important cause of delay on goods to be valued at their cost of production is that officials may have to make cumbersome investigations of production processes in the exporting country itself.

 Even if an importer succeeds in getting his goods released from customs while the officials make up their minds, he risks being billed later for additional duties.
 An Oregon linoleum firm bought \$325 worth of asphalt floor tile from a Canadian manufacturer, paid the estimated duty of \$97.67, laid the floor, and collected from the customer.
-Meanwhile, chemists for the Customs Service found that the tile contained synthetic resins making it fall into a higher duty that the goods were a nonimportation (should be treated as if never imported).
-Yet even the Court of Customs and Patent Appeals ruled against him.
+Meanwhile, chemists for the Customs Service found that the tile contained synthetic resins making it fall into a higher duty classification.
+The American firm got a bill for an additional duty of \$949.05, wrote off the loss, and stopped importing asphalt tile.
+Changes such as this sometimes wipe out an importer's profit on merchandise sold to consumers months or even years before.
+Hearings in 1952 on a proposed customs simplification bill turned up some cases in which the final duty assessment was not made until ten or more years after the original importation.